Alfresco/alfresco-anaxes-hello-world-service/README.md

     mvn clean package

-NOTE: This will also build and push a Docker image named "anaxes-hello-service" to your local registry.

 # Run

 To run the service you must first have postgres running.
 You could do this via Docker: